sagemathinc/cocalc/notes/final_push-part2.md

 ---------------------------------------

-- (1:00?) [ ] syncdoc: store sync history for each file on filesystem (next to chat)
-- (2:00?) [ ] syncdoc: browse through past versions -- "some sort of timeline view".

 (1:00?) [ ] make a 64x64 hidpi favicon -- see http://nashape.com/blog/2012/09/12/big-favicons/
 (1:00?) [ ] BUG -- downloading a file that starts with "." removes the ".".